-CorHealth Ontario convened a committee, to develop provincial recommendations to promote patient-centred care for people with implantable cardioverter-defibrillators (ICD) engaging in goals-of-care discussions.
+The CCN convened a committee to develop provincial recommendations to promote patient-centred care for people with Implantable Cardioverter Defibrillators (ICD) engaging in goals-of-care discussions.
 The committee was co-chaired by Drs.
 Heather Ross and Stuart Smith and included multidisciplinary representation from experts in both cardiology and palliative care.
-A number of strategies were used to inform the recommendations in this document, including a review of current clinical guidelines, relevant published literature and published standards and policies from the College of Physicians and Surgeons of Ontario (CPSO), Registered Nurses Association of Ontario (RNAO) and College of Nurses of Ontario (CNO).
-Please see Appendix A for a list of committee members.
+A number of strategies were used to inform the recommendations in this document including a review of current clinical guidelines, relevant published literature, and published standards and policies from the College of Physicians and Surgeons of Ontario (CPSO), Registered Nursing Association of Ontario, and College of Nurses of Ontario.
 A final draft of this document was reviewed by key stakeholders who provided comments and feedback.
+Please see Appendix A for a list of committee members and reviewers.